sgarcia0206/comp122-f23/models-comp-comm/notes_09_11.md

      - Do notes have to be committed prior to a merge?
 Yes.

    * T/R @ 9:00 am
+     - Reviewed a bunch of git stuff, tagging,
+     - Provided individual support to students

 ## Review from Last-time: